 Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.

-To change the listening port of the database, as the database administrator, change the following setting in postgresql.conf:
+To configure the maximum amount of connections allowed to the database, as the database administrator (shown here as "postgres") change the following in postgresql.conf (the value 10 is an example; set the value to suit local conditions):